bottinida/gactt/README.md

     <span style="font-style: italic; color: gray;">Hoffmann and the GACTT kit</span>
 </p>

 <p>Adding more rigorous data sets to supplement the convenience sample data from Hoffmann and Cometeer was necessary to address potential biases.
-Therefore, we combined this data with one where the quality of different varieties of coffee is evaluated by highly trained individuals of the Coffee Quality Institute.
-This action allowed us to compare the perception of quality between experts and consumers of specialty coffee, offering a more complete and objective view of the coffee landscape.
+Therefore, I combined this data with one where the quality of different varieties of coffee is evaluated by highly trained individuals of the Coffee Quality Institute.
+This action allowed me to compare the perception of quality between experts and consumers of specialty coffee, offering a more complete and objective view of the coffee landscape.
 Both datasets are available for analysis on Kaggle.</p>

 <h2>Original Datasets</h2>